Frequently asked questions

-All Iowa cards, whether marked for compliance with the REAL ID Act or not, will remain acceptable for the defined federal official purposes until the mandatory individual compliance dates.
+All Iowa cards, whether marked for compliance with the REAL ID Act or not, will remain acceptable for the defined federal official purposes until the federal individual compliance dates (see above).

 The federal agency responsible for security of the airport, federal facility or nuclear power plant will determine whether to permit access/entrance or subject you to additional screening as prescribed by that agency.
 No federal agencies have yet issued any guidance on how they will screen applicants after the individual compliance dates.
 The Iowa DOT will update this information as guidance or information becomes available.

 Yes.
-Even after your individual compliance date, your DL remains valid for all lawful driving purposes.
+Even after your individual compliance date, your driver's license remains valid for all lawful driving purposes.

 Yes.
 Even after your individual compliance date, your card is still a valid form of identification.

 Yes.
 The individual compliance dates are just the dates federal officials may begin checking for compliant cards, they are not deadlines for obtaining a compliant card.